ArmineZak/coffee-machine/README.md

 This program gives instruction how to make coffee and calculates the amount of ingredients needed to make a certain amount of coffee.

+# Enough coffee
+This part calculates whether the machine will be able to make the required amount of coffee from the specified amount of ingredients

 # Machine in Action